Master Pond Manager

 The course will include six parts:

-- Recreational Pond Design and Permitting; Maintenance
+- Recreational Pond Design, Permitting, and Management Strategies

 - Stormwater Pond Design, Inspection, and Maintenance

 - Best Management Practices for Stormwater Ponds